Rio6/ScriptStuff/README.md

-# UselessStuff
+# UsefulStuff
-Put everything else in this
+Put some useful scripts in here